mgharvey/mgharvey.github.io/index.md

   feature: tapajos.jpg
 ---

-Welcome to my website.
-I am an ornithologist and evolutionary biologist and currently work as a postdoctoral researcher in the lab of <a href="https://derryberrylab.wordpress.com/people/" target="_blank">Liz Derryberry</a> at the University of Tennessee - Knoxville.
+Welcome to the website for the Harvey Lab at the University of Texas at El Paso.
+We study birds with a focus on genomics and evolution.

+Principal Investigator:

+Dr. Michael G. Harvey
+Assistant Professor, Department of Biological Sciences Curator, Biodiversity Collections
+The University of Texas at El Paso
 <div markdown="0"><a href="http://mgharvey.github.io/docs/Harvey_CV_7.13.20.pdf" class="btn">Curriculum Vitae</a></div>